Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Analysis of Pointwise Feasibility

-We now state the sufficient condition for pointwise feasibility of the GP-CBF-SOCP, which will be the foundation for the algorithm we present in the next section.
-This sufficient condition originates from the following matrix, which we call the \emph{feasibility tradeoff matrix}:
+where $\gpGramUB^{1/2}$ is from \eqref{eq:lower_right_uncertainty_sqrt}.
+The sufficient condition originates from the following matrix, which we call the \emph{feasibility tradeoff matrix}:

-The matrix $\feasmat$ encodes the tradeoff between uncertainty and safety that was introduced at the end of the last section.
-In fact, the first term of the subtraction, $\beta^2\gpGramUB(x|\mathbb{D}_N)$, is a positive definite matrix that informs about the uncertainty growth in each control direction; and the second term, $\socc^T\socc$, is a rank-one positive semidefinite matrix capturing the mean prediction of the true plant's safest control direction $L_gB(x)$.
+The matrix $\feasmat$ encodes the tradeoff between the uncertainty of the prediction and the predicted safety.
+In fact, the first term in \eqref{eq:defineF}, $\beta^2\gpGramUB(x|\mathbb{D}_N)$, is a positive-definite matrix that informs about the uncertainty growth in each control direction; and the second term, $\socc^T\socc$, is a rank-one positive-semidefinite matrix capturing the mean prediction of the true plant's safest control direction $L_gB(x)$.

-Note that the result of subtracting a rank-one positive semidefinite matrix from a positive definite matrix can have at most one negative eigenvalue.
+Note that the result of subtracting a rank-one positive-semidefinite matrix from a positive-definite matrix can have at most one negative eigenvalue.
 Our sufficient condition for pointwise feasibility states that if the rank-one subtraction term is strong enough to flip the sign of one of the eigenvalues of the uncertainty matrix, then there exists one feasible control input direction (defined by the corresponding eigenvector).
-Intuitively, along this control input direction, the \emph{controllability} of the CBF is dominant over the growth of the prediction uncertainty.
-The following Lemma, which formally presents the sufficient condition, also provides an expression for such control input direction, that we call $\usafe(x)$, in closed from.
+Intuitively, along this control input direction, the controllability of the CBF is dominant over the growth of the prediction uncertainty.
+The following Lemma that formally presents the sufficient condition also provides an expression for such control input direction, that we call $\usafe(x)$, in a closed form: